nymtech/nyxd/README.md

 **Note**: Requires [Go 1.19+](https://golang.org/dl/)

 As this is essentially a no-modifications fork of `wasmd`, security issues are best handled upstream.
-For critical security issues & disclosure, see their [SECURITY.md](https://github.com/CosmWasm/wasmd/blob/main/SECURITY.md).
+For critical security issues & disclosure, see the `cosmwasm/wasmd` [SECURITY.md](https://github.com/CosmWasm/wasmd/blob/main/SECURITY.md).

 ## Compatibility